ALL TERRITORIES: Russian hand behind Japanese monk's entry denial?

-Ostapenko refused to give any specific reason for the decision, citing "state secrecy", and resolutely rejected suggestions that Ukraine was following Russia's blacklist.
+Ostapenko refused to give any specific reason for the decision, citing "state secrecy", and resolutely rejected suggestions that Ukraine was following Russia's entry ban list.
 "If Ukraine barred him entry he must have done something here," she insisted.
 "What's it got to do with Russia?"

 Ihelzon said Teresawa – well known as a pacifist who has organised numerous peace camps and marches - has been visiting Buddhist communities in the former Soviet republics since 1991.
-"He was denied entry to Russia and placed on the Russian FSB [security service] entry blacklist in June 2000 after protesting against the war in Chechnya," Ihelzon told Forum 18.
-"The Russian blacklist is transferred to other CIS countries."
+"He was denied entry to Russia and placed on the Russian FSB [security service] entry ban list in June 2000 after protesting against the war in Chechnya," Ihelzon told Forum 18.
+"The Russian entry ban list is transferred to other CIS countries."

 He said the monk was denied entry to Ukraine at Kiev's Boryspil airport in February 2004 despite having a valid visa.
 However, he was able to enter Ukraine in December after the change of regime known as the Orange Revolution.
 It remains unclear why he has once again been barred.